xeelee-ai/home-pages/README.md

-# home-pages
+# Infrastructure for Future Life and Work

-Infrastructure for Future Life and Work
+# Achieve Pareto Optimal Decisions for All Humanity
-Achieve Pareto Optimal Decisions for All Humanity Engine for High-Level Human Civilization Paradigm Transformation
+# Engine for High-Level Human Civilization Paradigm Transformation